Our Nature Preserves

 We invite you to experience the natural world in northwestern Indiana by visiting our nature preserves in Lake, Porter, LaPorte and St. Joseph Counties.
 Examples of the unique variety of natural communities are represented, including dune-and-swale, oak savanna, woodlands, prairies, and a variety of wetland ecosystems.

-If you're interested in visiting our preserves with a group, we offer guided hikes and volunteer workdays where you can learn about and experience these unique environments, get an eco-workout and meet like-minded people!
+If you're interested in visiting our preserves with a group, we offer guided hikes, volunteer workdays and other events where you can learn about and experience these unique environments, get an eco-workout and meet like-minded people!

 Lake County Nature Preserves